 Scenario 3, TRANSIT, is essentially the opposite of CAR (Scenario 2).
-TRANSIT expands all transit agencies in the region through implementation of BRT.
-TRANSIT also includes connections between transit stops and job hubs with autonomous shuttles and new pedestrian and bike routes.
-In Scenario 3, the projected 2050 population and employment is based on the same NOACA forecasts used in the MAINTAIN and CAR scenarios, plus reduced decreases.
+TRANSIT expands all transit agencies in the region through implementation of the improved 2017 Visionary Rail Network and increased bus service to Environmental Justice Areas.
+44 TRANSIT also includes connections between transit stops and job hubs with autonomous shuttles and new pedestrian and bike routes.
+In Scenario 3, the projected 2050 population and employment is based on the same NOACA forecasts used in the MAINTAIN and CAR scenarios, plus additional increases as described below.